What is emotional intelligence (EQ)?

 Intellectual intelligence, on the other hand, measured by IQ, does not do any of this as it tests specific intellectual abilities, something completely different.
 It's that simple.
-Any wonder IQ is being replaced as a means to identify and build winning skills.
+Any wonder IQ Tests are being replaced by EQ tests as a means to identify and build winning skills.

 Benefits of Emotional Intelligence

 As our emotions are so fundamental to us it's not surprising that building EQ builds all of these.